kamil-kw/kamil_cv_1st_project/README.md

 As goal was to achieve a one consistent layout within all pages, I did include:

-* Photo on top of all pages
+* Photo on top of all pages;
-* Top navigation bar accessible while scrolling down
+* Top navigation bar accessible while scrolling down;
-* Contact details below photo
+* Contact details below photo;
-* Social media icons
+* Social media icons;
-* Standardized information box used for different purposes in all pages
+* Standardized information box used for different purposes in all pages;
-* Footer with downloadable CV
+* Footer with downloadable CV.

 ### Resume page:

-* Work history in chronological way
+* Work history in chronological way.

 ### Contact page:

-* Contact form specified type of cooperation
+* Contact form specified type of cooperation.

 ## 3. Technologies Used